blue-blues/blue_coder/old_docs/prompting/README.md

 ### Key Benefits

-1. **Version Controlled**: The `.clinerules` file becomes part of your project's source code
+1. **Version Controlled**: The `.bluesaicoderrules` file becomes part of your project's source code
 2. **Team Consistency**: Ensures consistent behavior across all team members
 3. **Project-Specific**: Rules and standards tailored to each project's needs
 4. **Institutional Knowledge**: Maintains project standards and practices in code

-Place the `.clinerules` file in your project's root directory:
+Place the `.bluesaicoderrules` file in your project's root directory:

 ```
 your-project/
-├── .clinerules
+├── .bluesaicoderrules
 ├── src/
 ├── docs/
 └── ...
 ```

-Cline's system prompt, on the other hand, is not user-editable ([here's where you can find it](https://github.com/cline/cline/blob/main/src/core/prompts/system.ts)).
+Cline's system prompt, on the other hand, is not user-editable ([here's where you can find it](https://github.com/bluesaicoder/bluesaicoder/blob/main/src/core/prompts/system.ts)).
 For a broader look at prompt engineering best practices, check out [this resource](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/overview).

 ### Tips for Writing Effective Custom Instructions